Embarcadero/ComparisonResearch/calculator/delphi-fmx/leone/Leone Calculator Instructions.md

 # Windows 10 Calculator Clone - Delphi Instructions

 ## Setup
 1. Open RAD Studio.
-Click File->New->Multi-Device Application - Delphi
+Click File->New->Multi-Device Application - Delphi and select "Blank Application".
 2. Press Cntl+Shift+S to save all files.
 Save the .pas file as *"FMXCalculatorLogic"* and the project as *"Calculator"*.
 3. Click File->New->Unit - Delphi.
 Save this unit as *"Equation.pas"*